ac-minetest/smart_mobs/README.txt

 Changelog:

-1.22- Added ability to name tamed animals and npc using nametags, also npc will attack anyone who punches them apart from owner
+1.23- Added mob spawner block for admin to setup spawners in-game (place and right click to enter settings) 1.22- Added ability to name tamed animals and npc using nametags, also npc will attack anyone who punches them apart from owner
 1.21- Added some more error checking to reduce serialize.h error and added height checks for falling off cliffs (thanks cmdskp)
 1.20- Error checking added to remove bad mobs, out of map limit mobs and stop serialize.h error